NOACK Training & Coaching Berlin in English and GermanHow to present yourself and what you’re offering successfully

 The future depends on what you do today.
 Enjoy the present moment and do what is helpful to create create a future you like to participate.read more

-Banks will lend you money if you can prove you don’t need it.
+Attractivity How to present yourself and your offer successfully Banks will lend you money if you can prove you don’t need it.
 Clients will ask for your service when a lot of others do it.
 Attractiveness lead to more attractiveness.
-Some books about self marketing will tell you to fake it till you make it.
-But be aware: Lying is a...read more
+Some books about self-marketing...read more

 You believe your offer – your vision – is good for the world, but too huge and long term?
 How sure are you?
 Would you follow the idea when there would be a way?read more